 Additionally, jade can be further classified into Type A (untreated), Type B (bleached and impregnated), and Type C (bleached, impregnated, and dyed).
 Nephrite is the more common type, while jadeite is generally considered more rare and valuable, especially the vibrant green varieties like Imperial Jade.

-Untreated jade, valued for its purity and natural state, is generally considered more valuable and costs a little more than treated jade due to its authenticity and enduring quality.
-My personal reflection and background on Jade Jade holds a unique place in many cultures—not just for its beauty, but for its deep symbolic meaning.
+Jade holds a unique place in many cultures, not just for its beauty, but for its deep symbolic meaning.
 It’s often said that jade chooses you, and if you’re drawn to a piece, its worth goes beyond measurable quality.
-There’s a Chinese saying: 'Gold has a price; jade is priceless,' underscoring how jade’s true value lies in its significance, not just its market cost.
-When jade is given as a gift, it becomes even more meaningful.
-So rather than focusing on whether you paid too much, consider the personal value it brings to you.
-As Warren Buffett wisely put it, 'Price is what you pay; value is what you get'.
+There’s a saying: 'Gold has a price; jade is priceless,' underscoring how jade’s true value lies in its significance, not just its market cost.

 I have a deep appreciation for jade, recognizing its cultural significance as a symbol of good luck, health, and protection.
 Growing up, I saw my elders, including my mother, adorned with various jade pieces.
 She cherished a burma jade Guan Yin necklace and a full round jade bangle, both of which she wore regularly, along with other jade items she collected over time.
 After her passing, I am grateful she has left a jade Guan Yin Quan Âm necklace for my daughter.
 Jadeite’s beauty and meaning resonate with me, and I find great joy in feeling and touching jade.

-Over the years, I’ve cultivated a deep understanding of jade—learning to assess its quality and distinguish its various types.
+Over the years, I’ve cultivated a deep understanding of jade, learning to assess its quality and distinguish its various types.
 I even take my personal jade-evaluation kit with me whenever I visit a jeweler to select a new piece.
 While it occasionally draws curious attention or sparks a bit of lighthearted embarrassment, I find it essential to ensure the authenticity and quality of the piece before making a decision.

 Borrowed from the GIA lab, here is their literature about jade: